CenturyLinkCloud/PublicKB/Managed Services/managed-red-hat-connecting-to-your-server-with-ssh.md

 <h3><strong>Difficulty Connecting via SSH</strong></h3>
 <p>If you should have difficulty connecting via SSH, be sure that you are connecting from an IP address that has port 22 allowed on the CenturyLink inbound firewall.
 The firewall rule-set can be reviewed with CenturyLink Support.</p>
 <p>If you have a firewall at your location ensure port 22 is opened for outbound traffic.
 Additionally, confirm that your SSH client is configured to use port 22 (in all likelihood it is by default).</p>
-<p>If you are having problems connecting to your VM, please execute the following trouble-shooting steps (and save your output), prior to contacting Support.&nbsp; Saving your output data will help to expedite the trouble-shooting process.</p>
+<p>If you are having problems connecting to your VM, please execute the following trouble-shooting steps (and save your output), prior to contacting Support.
+Saving your output data will help to expedite the trouble-shooting process.</p>
 <p>1.
 Provide a <em>traceroute(8)</em> output from your source host to the CenturyLink server destination IP.</p>
 <ul>
   <li>Example from a UNIX or Linux source host:</li>